PenguinDevs/ValoRPC/README.md

 ## NOTE

-- Please enable Discord settings -> Activity Settings -> Activity Privacy -> Display current activity as a status message. -> Enabled for any rich presences to be shown under your profile.
+- Please go to Discord settings -> Activity Settings -> Activity Privacy -> Display current activity as a status message. -> Enabled, for any rich presences to be shown under your profile.
 - As this program heavily relies on its screen reading ability, it has not been yet tested on any resolutions other than 1920x1080, 16:9 for Valorant windowed fullscreen/fullscreen.
 This means that this program cannot guarantee that it will function with screen resolutions of other than this tested size.

 ## Features